4 Non-Toxic Weed Killers for Your Yard

 pouring boiling water on dandelions

 To get rid of dandelions, you truly have to dig out the entire tap root.
 They are amazingly adept at regenerating if even a tiny sliver of root is left in soil.
-When you try to pull the plants, I recommend this tool over this dandelion puller, because it’s much easier to get the entire taproot.
+When you pull plants, I recommend this tool over this dandelion puller, because it’s much easier to get the entire taproot.
+It’s also a lot cheaper!

 non-toxic weed killers work great on cracks in driveway